olworth/Dissertation-Portfolio/README.md

 * [trim-xlm-r.py](https://github.com/olworth/Dissertation-Portfolio/blob/main/example-scripts/trim-xlm-r/trim-xlm-r.py)
     * Code to trim the vocabulary of the RoBERTa-architecture MMT XLM-R-base, in the same manner as described above.
 An adaptation of [David Dale's code](https://colab.research.google.com/drive/1f-n3zBQjmtMrp7oHzvunHPSC5aIMNe_N?usp=sharing).

-If you would like to play around with some of the models I created, click [here](https://huggingface.co/homersimpson) for my HuggingFace account.
-HuggingFace's Inference API should facilitate some limited interaction with them, but if not they can be freely downloaded.
-If you would like to read my dissertation in its entirety, please contact me and I will provide access!